inesusvet/pycon-2019-workshop/PITCHME.md

+Are you ready, kids?
+---
 @title[title]
-# Build your first slack bot
+# Build your first chat bot
 ## in three hours

 #### 2nd edition